 By formal training and expertise, I am a sociologist of political culture with a focus on media, protest, and politics.
 I leverage the theories and interdisciplinary scholarship within these areas to answer various questions such as: When and why do cultural factors (identities, norms, or impulses) matter in contention relative to more familiar structural and strategic ones (economic shifts, political organizations, or rational self-interest)?
 How are certain social performances or accepted ways of doing things – doing journalism, activism, policy making, or storytelling – anchored in institutionalized hierarchies of practical authority and communicative credibility?
 Under which conditions do certain performances and/or performers become vulnerable to challenge or provide routes to changing the codified, formalized rules of other institutions?
 To answer questions like these, I employ both qualitative and quantitative measurement strategies and research designs.

-My research projects are regularly linked to media systems (primarily in the US).
-As the “content” of mass media is always another medium, the media can be studied as data, as a method, and as phenomena.
-In this way, I am able to consider both challenges to the credibility of mainstream, “legacy” media institutions as well as how credibility works.
-These issues are increasingly important as longstanding questions about the tension between reliable information, public understanding, and institutions of political representation are being revived alongside the resurgence of populist politics.
-[See CV for research employment history]
+My research projects are regularly linked to political communication and media systems.
+As the “content” of mass media is always another medium, media communication can be studied as a phenomena, as data, and as a method.
+In this way I consider challenges to the credibility of “legacy” media institutions in relation to other authorized bases of public information, including the dynamics of how communicative credibility works and approaches to analyzing such dynamics.
+These issues are increasingly important as longstanding questions about the tension between reliable information, public understanding, and institutions of political representation are being revived alongside new digital technologies and the resurgence of populist politics.

 CURRENT & RECENT PROJECTS

 REPORTORIAL objectivity as contending performances: